CHRISTOPHER MORLEY – BIRMINGHAM POST/MUSICAL OPINION – Malvern, October 2022

 Our concerts in large venues are self-financing while smaller medium-sized halls are rarely capable of raising sufficient funds to meet performance costs such as transport, hotels and the fees of soloists and orchestra members.

 This major commitment to play in smaller venues, giving their audiences opportunities to hear fine music and famous soloists close to their home, thus avoiding the increased environmental costs of travel, is very important for today’s world.
 At the same time, it is essential to create performing opportunities for prize-winning young artists and to commission new music from the current generation of young composers.

 - Advance notice of concerts in your area

 - Priority booking at most venues

 You can also support us by shopping ONLINE at numerous stores via giveasyoulive.com The store, NOT YOU makes a small contribution to our Charity.

 Go to these websites, sign up and the stores make a contribution every time you shop.

 Details of Gift Aid and a Gift Aid form are available from the Friends’ Secretary.
 With regard to Data Protection, please advise the Friends’ Secretary if you wish your membership to remain anonymous, as we may sometimes wish to publish names of Friends in concert programmes or other publications.

 All donations are made to EUCO Trust Ltd. Reg.
 Number 2144158, Charity No: 297643.

-Trustees: Gareth Keene (Chairman), John Crowley, Dame Janet Ritterman, Simon Routh.
+Trustees: Gareth Keene (Chairman), John Crowley, Alice Fookes, Dame Janet Ritterman, Simon Routh.